PicnicSupermarket/dbt-docs/FORK.md

     - Upstream issue: https://github.com/dbt-labs/dbt-docs/issues/424
     - Fork PR: https://github.com/PicnicSupermarket/dbt-docs/pull/1

-  To enable users in adding any metadata to dbt docs in a structured way.
+  This enables users to add any metadata to dbt docs in a structured way.
 The key `meta.meta_docs` is treated differently and rendered in a structured way on the webpage.
 The structure of `meta` and `meta_docs` should be as follows: